Failing To Stop For Police

 - You did not stop your vehicle as soon as reasonably practicable (if a reasonable person would have stopped in the same circumstances).

-Key to any prosecution for an offence against s754 is proof that a direction was actually given (i.e. there was some overt indication from a clearly identifiable Police vehicle to stop) and that the person to whom the direction was given did not stop as soon as reasonably practicable.
-This means that even if you do ultimately stop your vehicle, you might still be charged if the Police form the view that you did not stop as soon as was reasonably practicable.
-Simply being charged does not, inevitably, mean that you are guilty of the offence, however.
+Key to any prosecution for an offence against s754 is proof that a direction was actually given (i.e. there was some overt indication to stop from a clearly identifiable police vehicle) and that the person to whom the direction was given did not stop as soon as reasonably practicable.
+This means that even if you do ultimately stop your vehicle, you might still be charged if the police form the view that you did not stop as soon as was reasonably practicable.

 You might not be guilty of an offence of failing to stop if the direction given by the police was not clearly given.
 For example, if a plainclothes officer in an unmarked vehicle gives an equivocal hand motion or, as was the case in Williams v the Commissioner of Police, where the police vehicle giving the direction to stop is so far away that a reasonable person would not necessarily understand that the direction was being given to them in particular.